ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 - Clients only receive the headers set in the "mother" document (the headers in the "/" response in this case).

 - Only the content of ESIs responses is returned to the client. **No headers set in the ESI response ever reach the client**.
 ESI headers are only seen by the HTTP cache.

 - Symfony reverse proxy does not support ESIs at all, and any ESI calls (`render_esi()`) are implicitly replaced by sub-requests (`render()`).
 So any `Set-Cookie` **is sent** to the client when using Symfony reverse proxy.

 - Fastly flags its resource as "not cacheable" because it set a cookie at least once.
 Even though that endpoint stops setting cookies, Fastly still does not cache that fragment.
 Any document referring to that ESI is a `MISS`.
-  Fastly cache needs to be purged (`Purge-all` request) in order to remove this flag.
+  Fastly cache needs to be purged (`Purge-all` request) to remove this flag.

 - It means that it is not recommended to always initiate a session when loading the front page.

 You must ensure that you do not unintendedly start a session in a controller used by ESIs, for example, when trying to access as session variable before a session has been initiated yet.